ewlin/shakespeare_production_data/README.md

-# Shakespeare Productions Dataset (Last update: 2/23/18)
+# Shakespeare Productions Dataset (Last update: 2/24/18)

 # Latest To-dos:
-* Write script to scrape STC productions
+* Write script to scrape STC productions [Finished older productions; need new lines to deal with 'flagged' productions]
 * Re-write actor meta data script; update to get other info like categories to match for ethnicity, gender, etc.
 * Write Broadway performers script
 * Maybe add Richard III and Julius Caesar to data
-* Clean up Misc production data and add whatever needs to be manually
+* Clean up Misc production data and add whatever needs to be manually (mostly random + chicago shows + royal exchange)
+* Some National Theatre productions

 * Start creating d3 code for quick prototype
 * Collect metadata on actors' other productions (like 'best known for' data on Wikipedia)